What is the first session like?

 Do you work with individuals experiencing loss or sorrow that is unrelated to a death?

 Yes.
 Loss and sorrow meet all of us in some form or another when experiencing significant change—encountering a life-altering illness, on the tailwinds of divorce or separation, or loss of job or status.
-Support work creates a safe, sacred, and peaceful space to honor and allow for the complex set of emotions to emerge.
-This is the beginning of a process of reclamation and redemption, an opening towards reshaping loss, and finding consolation and hope.
+Support work is the beginning of a process of reclamation and redemption, an opening towards reshaping loss, and finding consolation, hope, and resourcefulness.

 How do you work with individuals?